thecodizt/SentimentAnalysisModelStatistics/ProjectPlan.md

-# Statistical Analysis of Machine Learning Models for Sentiment Analysis in Social Media Texts
+# Statistical Analysis of Machine Learning Models for Text Classification and Sentiment Analysis in Social Media Messages

 ## Datasets